Apprenticeships

 Recruiting the right apprentice and understanding what it will mean for you and your setting.

 The apprentice benefits from earning while they complete their learning, making it an attractive option.
-They will be expected to complete 20% of their working hours in off-the-job training or learning, which happens outside of the normal day-to-day working environment.
+They will be expected to complete some of their working hours in off-the-job training or learning, which happens outside of their normal day-to-day work.
 They then practice their new skills in the work environment.

 Employer responsibilities